Progress Report Guide

 Next steps

-Why planned vs actual progress matters
+Why planned versus actual progress matters

 1. Define the reporting period